 COMPUTING SCIENCE AND ENGINEERING

-The Computing Sciences and Engineering strand has three different choices from which students can choose: Computer Programming, Computer Maintenance, and Engineering.
+The Computing Sciences and Engineering strand has two different choices from which students can choose: Computer Programming and Engineering.
 Each program is an individually designed program.

 The Westside Engineering and Geosciences Academy (WEGA) offers a unique chance for students to gain perspective and insight into the engineering field.
 Students in this academy are engaged in rigorous academics and hands on projects.
 Teamwork and leadership skills are emphasized throughout the program, and organization is stressed from the beginning as essential for success.
 Problem based learning and critical thinking skills are fostered, as they are essential to the engineering profession.

 Through a partnership with the Independent Petroleum Association of America, or IPAA, the program is able to offer our students opportunities to visit local engineering companies and experience the emerging technologies they utilize.
 IPAA also aides us in bringing engineers into the classroom, to give students the benefit of engaging with professionals of various fields.
 We are also proud to follow the nationally recognized four year engineering curriculum created by Project Lead the Way.
 For more information please visit both www.ipaa.org and www.pltw.org.

 WEGA is limited to fifty incoming freshman every school year.
 Due to the advanced academics involved in the academy, and the number of students who apply, we only accept the best qualified applicants.